Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-Nevertheless, the use of electrical currents to drive, rather than simply probe, the phase transition has received less attention.
-A trivial example is the use of a current to drive the transition by Joule heating to increase the temperature \cite{Matsuzaki2015,Moriyama2015}.
+Nevertheless, the use of electrical currents to drive, rather than simply probe, the phase transition has received less attention \cite{Lewis2016}.
+A trivial example is to drive the transition by Joule heating \cite{Matsuzaki2015,Moriyama2015}.
 Of more interest is the direct influence of the current on the transition by means of spintronic effects where electrically injected spins \cite{vanSon1987} may drive the transition by favouring the FM phase \cite{Zyuzin2010}.
-A tentative early observation was that an FeRh wire showed a current induced phase transition at a lower current density when the current passed through overlaid spin-polarised Co wires rather than unpolarised Cu wires \cite{Naito2011}.
+A tentative early observation was that an FeRh wire showed a current-induced phase transition at a lower current density when the current passed through overlaid spin-polarised Co wires rather than unpolarised Cu wires \cite{Naito2011}.
 The effect was more clearly seen when current was injected through a Co/FeRh interface, showing a marked suppression of the AF phase for current densities on the scale of $10^{11}$~A/m$^2$, which was not present when a Cu/FeRh interface was used \cite{Suzuki2015}.

-Here we show that passing current through an AFM/FM phase boundary within an FeRh nanopillar reversibly drives the AF$\leftrightarrow$FM phase transition, realising a decade-old prediction of a self-propelled interface driven by spin injection into a metamagnet \cite{Zyuzin2010}.
+Here we show that passing current through an AF/FM phase boundary within an FeRh nanopillar reversibly drives the AF$\leftrightarrow$FM phase transition, realising a decade-old prediction of a self-propelled interface driven by spin injection into a metamagnet \cite{Zyuzin2010}.
 Combining the ideas of the current both driving and detecting the phase transition means that our nanopillars show memristive behaviour.
 Originally proposed to complete the set of passive circuit elements \cite{Chua1971}, memristors were first realised in a titanium dioxide nanopillar in which current-driven ionic transport shifts the boundary between an undoped TiO$_2$ layer and a doped TiO$_{2-x}$ region \cite{Strukov2008}.
 There is an analogy between the motion of the oxidation front there and the AF/FM phase boundary in our metamagnetic nanopillars.